fanluo12/GrindForNextJob/README.md

 ## 130. Surrounded Regions
 ## 133. Clone Graph
 ## 134. Gas Station
+## 138. Copy List with Random Pointer
+Deep copy use map
+## 141. Linked List Cycle
+one fast pointer and one slow pointer starting from head
 ## 149. Max Points on a Line
 Loop through each point, for each point inner loop through points except for it.
 There are 3 cases, 1st is duplicates, this will need to be count also.
 2nd is vertical, which dy dx is 0.
 3rd will need to calculate slope and put into map as double
 ## 150. Evaluate Reverse Polish Notation